Reinforce a digital workforce

 The increased customer demand, the competitive market and the evolvement of technology have pushed companies to transform themselves digitally to stay relevant.
 While companies are obsessing about utilizing technology to improve their customer-facing services, many fail to realize that human nature is risk-averse and that employees are very likely to resist organizational change

-Although these digital initiatives, more often than not, require employee training and adoption across teams and departments, change management process - the backbone of these initiatives are taking the backseat.
+Although these digital initiatives, more often than not, require employee training and adoption across teams, departments and within the whole organization, change management process - the backbone of these initiatives are taking the backseat

 Reducing resistance and improving engagement from employees